SolitworkAS/sw-afc-public-infra/README.md

     ```bash
     git pull
     ```
-3. Upgrade Terraform providers:
+3. Login to the subscription where your installation is deployed
     ```bash
+    az account set --subscription "<subscription-id>"
+    ```
+4. Upgrade Terraform providers:
+    ```bash
     terraform init --upgrade
     ```
-4. Run the following command to deploy:
+5. Run the following command to deploy:

     ```bash
     terraform apply
     ```

     Confirm with "yes" when prompted.

-5. After the deployment completes, the application is updated.
+6. After the deployment completes, the application is updated.